-The UCF Lake Nona Medical Center opened March 1, bringing full-service, acute care to the growing Lake Nona community in a hospital that will also train the next generation of healthcare providers and support innovative medical research.
+The UCF Lake Nona Hospital (formerly the UCF Lake Nona Medical Center) opened March 1, bringing full-service, acute care to the growing Lake Nona community in a hospital that will also train the next generation of healthcare providers and support innovative medical research.

-Located next to the UCF College of Medicine in Orlando’s Medical City, UCF Lake Nona Medical Center provides 24/7 emergency care, comprehensive inpatient and outpatient hospital services, and is expected to serve more than 17,000 patients in its first year.
+Located next to the UCF College of Medicine in Orlando’s Medical City, UCF Lake Nona Hospital provides 24/7 emergency care, comprehensive inpatient and outpatient hospital services, and is expected to serve more than 17,000 patients in its first year.

 The hospital is also the centerpiece of UCF’s new Academic Health Sciences Center, that one day will bring many of the university’s clinical training programs to Lake Nona and create more interprofessional medical education and research.

 “Our new academic hospital will provide outstanding medical care to our community as it trains the next generation of healthcare leaders,” says UCF President Alexander N. Cartwright during a virtual ribbon-cutting broadcast on Facebook Live.
 “This hospital helps create a new UCF Academic Health Sciences Center at Lake Nona, where UCF will train doctors, nurses, social workers, physical therapists and others to meet the medical needs of today.
 With this new hospital adjacent to the College of Medicine, our healthcare students will train together – and develop communication and teamwork skills to better serve their patients.”